Updated September 2020

 Below I’ve listed our favourite holidays spots in Victoria, beginning with those that are within a 1 – 2 hour radius of Melbourne and then moving further afield.
-In terms of where we’ve stayed, with a couple of exceptions, we have found most of our accommodation through Stayz.
+In terms of where we’ve stayed, with a couple of exceptions, we have found most of our accommodation through Stayz and Air BnB.

-1. The Mornington Peninsula Bayside from Mornington to Portsea – this really is a great place year round for it’s wealth of things to do and of course the bay beaches which are ideal for swimming and the patrolled back beaches for exploring rock pools.
+1. The Mornington Peninsula Bayside from Mornington to Portsea – this is a great place all year round for its wealth of things to do and of course the bay beaches which are ideal for swimming and the patrolled back beaches for surfing, boogey boarding and exploring rock pools.

 In fact, any time of year there is loads to do around these parts, so much so that I’ve put together thirty ideas here in this post What to Do on the Mornington Peninsula with Kids.

 We generally stay in Blairgowrie as we like its village feel, but have also stayed in Sorrento and Rye.
 It is super busy at peak times though – especially over summer – so if you have the flexibility with little ones, it’s significantly cheaper and quieter off peak and during the school term.

 2. Barwon Heads – Barwon Heads is one of my favourite places to take the kids.
 Even though it’s small, I feel like there’s something for everyone: a great park and the inlet for the kids; the golf course for golf enthusiasts and some seriously fab shops not to mention some seriously excellent places to eat.